Gustavo-Galvao-e-Silva/Chess-AI/README.md

 # Chess-AI
-This project first contains a pygame chess game and then builds multiple AI models to play it
+This project is a pygame chess engine that allows for local player vs. player matches.
+It also will have an AI bot to play against the player.